Self-Assessment Guide by Listentotaxman

-There are certain documents and information which you will need access to in order to complete your return.
-If you are very close to the deadline and you can not get some of these important figures/documents, give a reasonable estimate.
+There are certain documents and information which you will need in order to complete your return.
+If you are very close to the deadline and you can not get some of these important figures/ documents, give a reasonable estimate.
 You can explain in the notes section on the form to HMRC that the figure is an estimate.
 Then log in as soon as possible with the accurate figure.
 Don't miss the deadline and incur penalties if you can avoid it.

-- Employment information- P60 (if you don't have it you could use a wage slip for the month of March, ie. just before the end of the tax year you are making a return to).
+- Employment information- P60 if you don't have it you could use a wage slip for the month of March, ie. just before the end of the tax year you are making a return up to.
 If you can not find March's wage slips, statements etc., use the telephone to contact your employer to get the information.
 If you have registered for the HMRC online services then this information may also be shown in your personal tax account.

 - Pension contributions, statements or receipts.
 If you can not find these, contact your pension fund manager and get the figures needed.